BZWayne/mobile_robot_rt/robot-sim/README.md

 * Get the location.
 In my case this was `/usr/local/lib/python2.7/dist-packages`
 * Create symlink: `ln -s path/to/simulator/sr/robot /usr/local/lib/python2.7/dist-packages/sr/`

-## Exercise
+## To run:
 -----------------------------

-To run the assignment:
+Open a terminal, git clone the task and run the following commands:

 ```bash
 $ python run.py assignment.py